julius-muller/vcfstash/WIKI.md

 # bcftools - best to leave as default since this is the tested and shipped version v1.20
 bcftools_cmd: "${VCFSTASH_ROOT}/tools/bcftools"

-# Reference data required for the normalization step
-reference: "/path/to/reference.fasta"

 # Mapping of chromosome names between the reference genome and the VCF file
 chr_add: "${VCFSTASH_ROOT}/resources/chr_add.txt"